membranehq/sync-messages-example/README.md

 You can customize the chat interface by:

-- Modifying the `ChatMessage` component for different message styles
+- Customizing the chatscope components for different message styles
 - Updating the `ChatList` component for different chat list layouts
 - Adding new Integration.app actions for additional functionality
 - Extending the message and chat types for platform-specific data